wodanaz/adaptiPhy/README.md

 # README

 This README describes the minimal steps that are necessary to get an analysis of selection up and running.
+* For a docker container with minimal requirements, please follow the instructions at https://github.com/wodanaz/adaptiPhy/blob/master/docker_instructions.md

 Cite this method
 Berrio, A., Haygood, R. & Wray, G.A.
 Identifying branch-specific positive selection throughout the regulatory genome using an appropriate proxy neutral.
 BMC Genomics 21, 359 (2020). https://doi.org/10.1186/s12864-020-6752-4